blinkhash/foundation-v1-server/README.md

 [![Known Vulnerabilities](https://snyk.io/test/npm/blinkhash-server/badge.svg)](https://snyk.io/test/npm/blinkhash-server)
 [![Discord](https://img.shields.io/discord/738590795384356904)](https://discord.gg/8xtHZFKJQY)

-This portal is an extremely efficient, highly scalable, all-in-one, easy to setup cryptocurrency mining pool written entirely in Node.JS.
+This portal is an extremely efficient, highly scalable, all-in-one, easy to setup cryptocurrency mining platform written entirely in Node.JS.
 Its main features include a stratum poolserver and reward/payment/share processor.
 The website functionality has been removed in lieu of a client that will be developed in a separate repository.

+For help with getting started, you can check out the documentation for the platform at https://docs.blinkhash.com.
+Sample configuration files for individual coins are also located at https://github.com/blinkhash/blinkhash-configurations.

 #### Need Support?